Anshu705/Pharma-Supply-Tracker-Contract/Readme.md

 We welcome contributions from the community.
 Please read our contributing guidelines and submit pull requests for any enhancements.

 #### License:
-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - .

 #### Support:
 For technical support or partnership inquiries, please contact our development team at